hoyitsjayce/home-labs/lab3-ad-splunk-lab/README.md

 - Kali Linux used as the attack machine from within the same subnet

 ### 2. Active Directory Setup
-- Promoted Windows Server to Domain Controller
+- Promoted ADDC01 (Windows Server 2022) to Domain Controller
 - Created Organizational Units (OUs), users, and groups
-- Joined the Windows 10 target machine to the domain
+- Joined the demo Windows 10 target machine to the domain

 ### 3. Splunk Configuration
 - Deployed Splunk on Ubuntu Server (`192.168.10.10`)
-- Installed **Splunk Universal Forwarder** on the AD server
+- Installed **Splunk Universal Forwarder** on ADDC01
 - Configured `inputs.conf` to collect Windows Event Logs and Sysmon logs
 - Set up the `endpoint` index to receive forwarded logs

 ### 4. Sysmon Installation
-- Installed Sysmon on the AD/Windows machines using the [Olaf Hartong config](https://github.com/olafhartong/sysmon-modular)
+- Installed Sysmon on ADDC01 and demo using the [Olaf Hartong config](https://github.com/olafhartong/sysmon-modular)
 - Provides enriched telemetry for detections

 ### 5. Attack Simulation (Kali Linux)